petermchale/truvari/tests/sample-haplotype-test/README.md

 # Data

 Sample HG00514.
 Use download scripts to fetch alignments.
+Local assemblies of short reads is `fermi.unitigs.sorted.YC.bam`